 \section{Abstract}

-We explore to which extent it is possible to construct efficient classical simulations of quantum many body systems using a combination of tensor network methods and the stabilizer formalism.
-For this, we study both quantum circuits and Hamiltonian dynamics.
-We find that expectations of Pauli operators can be simulated efficiently even for deep Clifford circuits doped with T-gates or more general phase gates, provided the number of non-Clifford gates is smaller or approximately equal to the system size.
-This is despite the fact that the resulting states exhibit both extensive entanglement and extensive nonstabilizerness.
-For the Hamiltonian dynamics, we find that the classical simulation generically quickly becomes inefficient, but suggest the use of matchgate circuits alongside tensor networks for the efficient simulation of many-body quantum systems near free-fermion integrability.
+We show that states obtained from deep random Clifford circuits doped with non-Clifford phase gates (including T-gates and $\sqrt{\mathrm{T}}$-gates) can be disentangled completely, provided the number of non-Clifford gates is smaller or approximately equal to the number of qubits.
+This implies that Pauli expectation values of such states can be efficiently simulated classically, despite them exhibiting both extensive entanglement and extensive nonstabilizerness.
+We prove this result analytically using a quantum error correction formulation, demonstrate its applicability numerically, and discuss consequences for the disentanglability of states generated through Hamiltonian dynamics.
+We show that this result implies a novel representation of approximate state designs that can also facilitate their efficient generation, and we propose a novel quantum circuit compression scheme for Clifford circuits doped with non-Clifford phase gates.

 Many-body quantum states are generically hard to simulate classically due to their Hilbert space growing exponentially with system size.
 There are, however, several classes of states that can be simulated classically with only polynomial resources.
-One such class are tensor networks states, particularly matrix product states (MPS)~\cite{schollwock2011thedensitymatrix, orus2019tensor, ran2020tensor}.
-Tensor network methods are efficient when entanglement does not grow with system size~\cite{vidal2002efficient,vidal2004efficient,eisert2010colloquium}.
-In contrast to tensor network states, another class of states called \emph{stabilizer states} may exhibit high entanglement but remain efficiently classically simulable by the Gottesman-Knill theorem, establishing \emph{the stabilizer formalism}~\cite{gottesman2004stabilizer, gottesman1998theoryoffaulttolerant, gottesmann1998faulttolerant, aaronson2004improvedsimulation}.
-Stabilizer states are generated by arbitrary combinations of the Hadamard, $\pi/4$ phase, and controlled-not gates applied to a computation basis state.
-This gate set generates the Clifford group which with just one additional non-Clifford gate, such as the T-gate ($\pi/8$ phase gate), becomes a universal gate set.
+One such class is the class of tensor network states, particularly matrix product states (MPS)~\cite{schollwock2011thedensitymatrix, orus2019tensor, ran2020tensor}, which are efficient when entanglement does not grow with system size~\cite{vidal2002efficient,vidal2004efficient,eisert2010colloquium}.
+Another class of states called \emph{stabilizer states} may exhibit high entanglement but remain efficiently classically simulable by the Gottesman-Knill theorem, establishing the \emph{stabilizer formalism}~\cite{gottesman2004stabilizer, gottesman1998theoryoffaulttolerant, gottesmann1998faulttolerant, aaronson2004improvedsimulation}.
+Stabilizer states are generated by arbitrary combinations of the Hadamard, $\pi/4$ phase, and controlled-NOT gates applied to a computational basis state.
+This gate set generates the Clifford group, which with just one additional non-Clifford gate, such as the T-gate ($\pi/8$ phase gate), becomes a universal gate set.